 Beat of the Boroughs: NYC Online supports and celebrates immigrant performing arts during these difficult times while furthering the public’s understanding and appreciation of their work.
 As an online series, artists are invited to create short programs featuring their personal stories, musical or dance traditions, and pandemic experiences.
 Arun Venugopal of WNYC serves as the series host and introduces each episode.
 Whether a workshop, lecture-demonstration, brief documentary, or streamed live performance, a stellar cast of musicians and dancers presents their personal stories, remarkable traditions, and pandemic experiences.

-The resulting collection of their combined voices will remain available online and serve as a powerful document and platform for continuing advocacy for traditional arts in the city of immigrants.
+The resulting collection of their combined voices remains available online to serve as a powerful document and platform for CTMD’s sustained advocacy for traditional arts in the city of immigrants.
 Now more than ever do we need to support folk and traditional artists who are often particularly vulnerable members of new immigrant and underserved communities.

-If you would like to support the creation of Beat of Boroughs: NYC Online programs for other artists, please donate:
+If you would like to support the creation of Beat of Boroughs: NYC Online programs for other artists, please donate with the link below.

 Schedule of Programs

 October 05, Pilot release: The Grupo Rebolu Family Jam with Johanna Castaneda, Ronald Polo, and their children perform Afro-Colombian folk songs.

 November 16, The Crimean Tatar Ensemble presents on folk music and dance from the Crimean peninsula, Ukraine.

 November 18, The Mencius Society with Xiao Xiannian and Julie Tay present the yangqin (hammered dulcimer) and Chinese percussion.